 The Process of Tooth Extraction

-How do you prevent dry socket after tooth extraction?
+How do you avoid dry socket after a tooth extraction?

-- Avoid Straws or anything that creates a suction or large movement of air.
+- Do not use straws or anything that creates a suction movement of air and cheek muscles.

 - Inquire about any medicines you’re taking to ensure they don’t interact with the healing process.